ATTron/swaddle/README.md

 # README for Swaddle

+Swayidle inhibitor that automatically detects audio / video and will prevent your system from sleeping.
+No manual intervention needed!

 **note**
 **right now this has only been tested with firefox, not sure how well it will work with chrome based browsers at this time**

 ## Installation

 Swaddle can be installed from the AUR: